McGranahanLab/TcellExTRECT/README.md

 # T Cell ExTRECT version 1.0.0

 T Cell Exome TREC Tool (T Cell ExTRECT) is an R package to calculate T cell fractions from WES data from hg19 or hg38 aligned genomes.
-For more details on the method and use of T cell ExTRECT please read our publication *Using DNA sequencing data to quantify T cell fraction and therapy response.
-Bentham et al. Nature (2021) *[https://www.nature.com/articles/s41586-021-03894-5]/
+For more details on the method and use of T cell ExTRECT please read our publication [*Using DNA sequencing data to quantify T cell fraction and therapy response.
+Bentham et al. Nature (2021) *](https://www.nature.com/articles/s41586-021-03894-5).

 Please note that T cell ExTRECT currently does not support use on WGS or other non-WES data.